 On his drive back to the office, Steve can’t help but replay his last conversation with Mary in his mind.

-Sure enough, when he gets back to his office, he finds an email from Mary waiting in his inbox.
+Sure enough, when he returns to his office, he finds an email from Mary waiting in his inbox.
 As promised, she had sent him an extensive list of resources for navigating the problem/solution fit stage.

 The rest of the links in the document were tactical how-to guides for attracting prospects, running interviews, testing offers, and designing MVPs.
 Steve quickly scans them to get a big picture.
 Then gets to work.